Robitx/gp.nvim/README.md

 ## Commands

 ### Chat
-- **:GpChatNew**
+#### `:GpChatNew` <!-- {doc=:GpChatNew}  -->
-    : Open a fresh chat in the current window.
+Open a fresh chat in the current window.
 It can be either empty or include the visual selection or specified range as context.
 This command also supports subcommands for layout specification:

-    - :GpChatNew vsplit`
-        : Open a fresh chat in a vertical split window.
+- `:GpChatNew vsplit` Open a fresh chat in a vertical split window.

-    - `:GpChatNew split`
-        : Open a fresh chat in a horizontal split window.
+- `:GpChatNew split` Open a fresh chat in a horizontal split window.

-    - `:GpChatNew tab`
-        : Open a fresh chat in a new tab.
+- `:GpChatNew tabnew` Open a fresh chat in a new tab.

-    - `:GpChatNew popup`
-        : Open a fresh chat in a popup window.
+- `:GpChatNew popup` Open a fresh chat in a popup window.

-- :GpChatPaste
+#### :GpChatPaste <!-- {doc=:GpChatPaste}  -->
     : Paste the selection or specified range into the latest chat, simplifying the addition of code from multiple files into a single chat buffer.
 This command also supports subcommands for layout specification:

     - `:GpChatPaste vsplit`